marikachrisanthopoulos/Final-Project/README.md

 - The model uses a whole dataset as input: all of the data in the columns specified in the "Analyzabe Columns" list above (after being preprocessed as necessary) will be analyzed to determine trends/patterns, as well as relationships, amongst the characteristics.

 **Procedures**
-- Preliminary feature engineering and selection:
+- Uploading processed data into jupyter notebook
-- Splitting into training/testing sets:
+-
 - Limitations:
 - Benefits: